 Comparison of nuclear and chemical reactions

-Nuclear reactions are different from chemical reactions in many respects:
+Nuclear particles reactions are different from chemical reactions with the following respects

-Chemical reactions involve some loss, gain or overlap of outer orbital electrons of the reactant atoms.
+Chemical reactions involve some loss, gain or forming a chemical bond between the reactant atoms.
 Such reactions cannot alter the composition of the nuclei so that the atomic number of the chemical reactions unchanged.

 CH4 + H2O → CO + 3H2

-On the other hand cause of nuclear decay involves the emission of alpha, beta particles or positrons from inside the nucleus.
-Which leads to a change in the atomic number of the nucleus.
+On the other hand cause of nuclear decay involves the emission of alpha, beta particles or gamma rays.
+Thus these reactions lead to a change in the atomic number of the nucleus.

 The nuclear reactions are accompanied by energy changes which far exceed the energy changes in chemical reactions.